Janine Butcher: 2008–2014

 Several months later, in April 2013, Janine returns to Walford and visits Michael.
 Janine tells Michael that she is back for Scarlett, and manipulates Michael into giving her custody of Scarlett, denying him parental access.
 She then hires Michael's former nanny Alice Branning (Jasmyn Banks) to look after Scarlett; however, Alice is Michael's secret ally.
 When Janine catches Alice stealing jewellery from her house, Alice explains she is stressed because Michael is putting demands on her to see Scarlett, and she has been letting him do so.
 Janine agrees that it is better for Scarlett, in the long-run, to have a relationship with both her parents.
 In June 2013, at Ian's restaurant opening, Janine, as an investor, has the sign and name of the restaurant changed from "Ian Beale @ Le Square" to "Scarlett's".
 They apparently call a truce, but Janine then leaves in a car with Scarlett, telling Michael that she may never return.

 Michael eventually tracks Janine down and she returns to Walford.
 She employs Danny Pennant (Gary Lucy), who buys a share in Michael's boxing club.
 Janine has sex with Danny but tells him that it is a one off.
 She rehires Alice as her nanny, unaware that she is still being manipulated by Michael, but fires her again when she tells Janine that she had sex with Michael.
-In October 2013, the increasing animosity between Janine and Michael leads to her taking out an injunction out against him.
+In October 2013, the increasing animosity between Janine and Michael leads to her taking out an injunction against him.
 Michael then begins a plot to kill Janine, and involves Alice in his plans.
 Alice has second thoughts and tells Janine of Michael's plans.
 When Janine confronts Michael, he tries to strangle her, leading to Alice stabbing Michael in the back to stop him.
 Alice then leaves to answer the door, but realising Michael is still alive, Janine stabs him again in the stomach, killing him.
 Alice believes she killed him, and Janine tells the police that Alice stabbed Michael twice and also attacked her.
 In November 2013, Alice's brother, Joey Branning (David Witts), seduces Janine in a bid to extract the truth from her, but fails.